Stem Cell Therapy for Heart and Vascular Diseases

 The stem cells are gained from a small quantity of autologous fat, extracted with fine microcannulas in a minimally invasive procedure using local anesthesia.
 Immediately afterwards, the stem cells are introduced into the body where their regenerative effect begins to work.
 The patient is fully mobile after treatment and can resume normal everyday activities.

-Make appointment or Skype information
+Make appointment or video consultation

 • Conrad, C., Niess, H., Huss, R., et al.: Multipotent mesenchymal stem cells acquire a lymphendothelial phenotype and enhance lymphatic regeneration in vivo.
 Circulation January 20, 2009; 119: 281–9.
 Epub December 31, 2008.